 Refractory ALL.
 The leukemia did not go into remission, despite remission induction treatment (see below).

 Descriptions of the most common treatment options for childhood ALL are listed below.
 Three types of treatments are used to treat childhood ALL: chemotherapy, radiation treatment, and stem cell transplantation/bone marrow transplantation.
-Sometimes, these treatments are used in combination.
+All children with ALL receive chemotherapy.
+Some children will also need radiation or stem cell transplantation/bone marrow transplantation.
 Treatment options and recommendations depend on several factors, including the classification of ALL, possible side effects, and the patient’s preferences and overall health.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a pediatric hematologist-oncologist, a doctor who specializes in treating cancer in children with medication.

-Systemic chemotherapy is delivered through the bloodstream to reach cancer cells throughout the body.
+Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 A chemotherapy regimen (schedule) usually consists of a specific number of cycles of drugs given over a set period of time.
 A patient may receive one drug at a time or combinations of different drugs at the same time.

 Chemotherapy is the primary treatment for ALL.
 It may be given by mouth (orally), injected into a vein or muscle, or injected into the cerebral spinal fluid (CSF).
 It is generally done in four phases: